vmware/terraform-provider-nsxt/website/docs/d/edge_cluster.html.markdown

 * `description` - Description of the edge cluster.

-* `deployment_type` - This field is a readonly field which could show deployment_type of members.
+* `deployment_type` - This field could show deployment_type of members (VIRTUAL_MACHINE|PHYSICAL_MACHINE).

-* `member_node_type` - This readonly field shows the type of transport nodes.
+* `member_node_type` - Edge cluster is homogenous collection of transport nodes.
+Hence all transport nodes of the cluster must be of same type.
+This field shows the type of transport nodes